CBD Flower Strain Options

 Why Are People Smoking CBD Flower?

-Looking for quick relief?
+Are you looking for quick relief?
 Smoking or vaporizing CBD flower/buds is the fastest way to ingest this beneficial phytocannabinoid?
 Meaning it supplies cannabinoids to your Endocannabinoid System (ECS) quicker than other CBD products.
 The CBD will cross the blood-brain barrier and start working in a matter of seconds, as opposed to a few minutes (with CBD tincture) or up to an hour (when ingested orally).

 One of the most fascinating things about the cannabis plant is something known as the entourage effect.
 This term was coined in 1999 by the famous cannabis researchers Raphael Mechoulam and Shimon Ben-Shabat.
 It refers to a synergistic effect in which cannabis is most effective when the plant material is ingested as a whole.
-This way the full range of phytocannabinoids, terpenoids, and flavonoids can work their “magic” together.
+This way, the full range of phytocannabinoids, terpenoids, and flavonoids can work their “magic” together.

 Heat activates phytocannabinoids